Frequently Asked Choice Questions

 Student athletic eligibility status is determined in accordance with the Colorado High School Activities Association (CHSAA) rules.
 For specific information, contact Athletics at the Educational Support Center.

 The district will determine the specific schools open to Choice by December 1 of each year.
 A list of the schools will be published on the district website and through other district publications.
 That decision is based upon space, adequate budget, and sufficient staffing at each school to accommodate additional students.

 No. However, when possible, priority will be given to sibling applications so that families are able to attend the same school.

 When possible, first priority will be given to students with a sibling currently enrolled at the desired school where approval for Choice will result in concurrent enrollment.
 Second priority will be given to students with a sibling currently enrolled at the desired school but will not result in concurrent enrollment because of the continuation or graduation of the sibling.
 There are no guarantees that siblings of existing students will be granted Choice.
+Approval is dependent on spaces available.
 Students wishing to attend their sibling's school should apply between December 1 and January 31 for priority consideration.
-Sibling priority for the 3rd round of Choice will be granted depending on space availability at the school.
+Sibling priority for the 2nd and 3rd round of Choice will be granted depending on space availability at the school.

 What happens if our family moves outside of our current school's boundary and the school is not open for Choice?

 If the school your children attend is closed to Choice, and you move during the school year prior to March 30 but would like your children to stay at their current school for the next school year, you may apply for Choice even though the school is closed.